Clear

 Left

-Ensures that the element is moved below any floating elements on the left side.
+Move the element below floating elements on the left side.

 <div class="cl-l p-6"></div>

-Ensures that the element is moved below any floating elements on the right side.
+Move the element below floating elements on the right side.

 <div class="cl-r p-6"></div>